Winter Weather Dangers: Why Winterizing Is Crucial for Chemical Plants

 Winterization Regulations & Best Practices

-According to the U.S. Chemical Safety and Hazard Investigation Board (CSB), chemical plant owners and operators should implement policies and procedures that address low temperatures and their impact on piping, equipment, and instrumentation.
+According to the U.S. Chemical Safety and Hazard Investigation Board (CSB), chemical plant owners and operators should implement procedures that address low temperatures and their impact on piping, equipment, and instrumentation.
 These procedures should reflect a year-round focus on cold weather preparation, including winterization and returning a plant to normal operations as temperatures rise again.

 A Winter Weather Wake-Up Call for Chemical Plants